in Silesia, miners mourn the end of coal

 The storage areas where the coal mounds once waited are empty.
 A handful of employees are working on the dismantling.
 “We knew it was going to happen, but we never imagined it would go so quickly,” loose Zygmunt, 57, who makes the visit dragging his broad build.
 Three more years to go before retirement.
 The miner started his career in 1985.

 After a double back operation, he was assigned to train his younger colleagues.
-The mine did not spare him, but he suffers at the idea that it could sink into oblivion.
+The mine did not spare him, but he suffers at the idea that it might sink into oblivion.
 “Some have lost their children here.
 Before, there were commemorations; now it’s over.
 It’s as if we no longer want to remember what happened. »

 → THE FACTS.
 EDF wants to sell four to six EPRs to Poland